Riding the Trend or Protecting Profits | Companhia de Saneamento Basico do Estado de Sao Paulo (SBS)

 SBS’s Market Performance

-During the last 5 trading sessions, SBS rose by +6.25%, which changed the moving average for the period of 200-days by -0.27% in comparison to the 20-day moving average, which settled at $6.88.
-In addition, Companhia de Saneamento Basico do Estado de Sao Paulo saw -0.41% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SBS rose by +14.77%, which changed the moving average for the period of 200-days by -2.00% in comparison to the 20-day moving average, which settled at $6.99.
+In addition, Companhia de Saneamento Basico do Estado de Sao Paulo saw 6.95% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SBS